valentinabojan/valentinabojan.github.io/_drafts/2018-09-18-remote-pair-programming.md

 Because you are pairing with a remote colleague and you cannot have a break (and maybe walk and talk together), this doesn't mean you shouldn't have it separately.
 Pay attention at this aspect and don't fall in the trap of sitting in front of the computer all day long.
 Apart from being recommended, a break can fresh you thoughts and give you a fresh grasp of what you are working on.

 So, don't be shy and ask you pair to have a 5-10 min break at every 1-2 hours.
-Walk around, watch the sky, do some casual chatting with your co-located colleagues.
+Take your headset off, walk around, watch the sky, do some casual chatting with your co-located colleagues.

 ### 5. Find a suitable way to do a remote architecture design